patryklbn/portfolio-assessment/project5.md

 **As an UNDAC Analyst, I want to view the status of current and completed operations so that I can evaluate the effectiveness of the mission**

-This week I focus on enhancing the UNDAC App by incorporating a feature tailored for the UNDAC Analyst.
-This feature is designed to provide a comprehensive overview of all operational statuses, encompassing both ongoing and completed missions.
-The goal is to empower the Analyst with the necessary tools to effectively assess the impact and efficiency of each mission.
-This new functionality will offer a detailed listing of operations, complete with their respective statuses.
+This week, I worked on improving the UNDAC App by adding a new feature for the UNDAC Analyst.
+This feature helps them see all the work that's being done and finished.
+The idea is to give the Analyst everything they need to understand how well each mission is doing.
+With this new part of the app, they can see a list of all the missions and what's happening with each one.

 ### Implementation